Saigesp/aws-developer-cert/KMS.md

 Each KMS key can have only one key usage.

+### Envelope encryption

+Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.

+The top-level encryption key is known as the root key.

+## Data key pairs

+Data key pairs are asymmetric data keys consisting of a mathematically-related public key and private key.
+They are designed for use in client-side encryption and decryption or signing and verification outside of AWS KMS.

 ## Data key caching

 Data key caching can improve performance, reduce cost, and help you stay within service limits as your application scales.

 #### How it works
 Data key caching stores data keys and related cryptographic material in a cache.
 When you encrypt or decrypt data, the AWS Encryption SDK looks for a matching data key in the cache.
 If it finds a match, it uses the cached data key rather than generating a new one.

+## KMS Actions

+Most common & asked actions are:

+- **CreateKey**.
+    - Creates a unique customer managed KMS key in your AWS account and Region.
+- **GenerateDataKey**
+    - Returns a plaintext data key and encrypted data key (the same data key).
+    - You can use the plaintext key to encrypt your data and store the encrypted data key with the encrypted data.
+- **GenerateDataKeyWithoutPlaintext**.
+    - Returns a encrypted data key.
+    - Useful to encrypt data not immediately (Then you decrypt the data key with Decrypt action)
+- **Encrypt**.
+    - Encrypts data of up to 4 KB.
+    - Record the key and algorithms used!.
+- **Decrypt**.
+    - Decrypts ciphertext that was encrypted by a KMS.